Exporting event data to Sophos Central

 enabled: true

-After you configure and restart your sensor, we recommend you create a test alert to check that SLS is working and sending alerts to Sophos Central.
+After you configure and restart your sensor, we recommend you create a test alert to check that SLS is working and sending alert and event data to Sophos Central.
 Do as follows:

 Note